BREAKING NEWS: Liverpool complete deal for defender Tsimikas

 "[I want] to achieve [our] goals.
 To win the league again and also to win the Champions League."

-Tsimikas played in both legs as Olympiacos knocked Arsenal out of the Europa League, though their run in the competition was ended by Wolves in the following round.
+Tsimikas played in both legs as Olympiacos knocked Arsenal out of the Europa League, though its run in the competition was ended by Wolves in the next round.

 His addition provides competition at a position Robertson has made his own.
 The Scotland international played in 36 league games in the title-winning campaign, with Klopp also using midfielder James Milner in the role.